Quality Control Microbiologist

 About Us:

-Oxford Biomedica collaborates with some of the world’s most innovative pharmaceutical and biotechnology companies, providing viral vector development and manufacturing expertise in lentivirus, adeno-associated virus (AAV) and adenoviral vectors.
-Oxford Biomedica’s world-class capabilities span from early-stage development to commercialisation.
+OXB collaborates with some of the world’s most innovative pharmaceutical and biotechnology companies, providing viral vector development and manufacturing expertise in lentivirus, adeno-associated virus (AAV) and adenoviral vectors.
+OXB’s world-class capabilities span from early-stage development to commercialisation.
 These capabilities are supported by robust quality-assurance systems, analytical methods, and depth of regulatory expertise.

 We want you to feel inspired every day.
-We’re future-focused and our business is growing rapidly.
-We succeed together through passion, commitment, and teamwork, and so can you.
+At OXB, we’re future-focused and growing fast.
+We succeed together—through passion, commitment, and teamwork.

 Collaborate.
 Contribute.
 Change lives.